Skip to contentSkip to navigation

 Access

-• The aims are to improve access to safe water for 126,500 people.
+• The aims of project Rajasthan 1 were to improve access to safe water for 126,500 people.

 Behaviour change

-• This project’s social arts activities focus on raising awareness, changing behaviours around WASH-related issues, and generating a demand for sanitation services.
-The initiatives selected are rooted in and pay homage to Southern Rajasthan arts and culture, and have the potential to revive local folklore and practices, such as string puppetry.
+• This project’s social arts activities focused on raising awareness, changing behaviours around WASH-related issues, and generating a demand for sanitation services.
+The initiatives selected were rooted in and payed homage to Southern Rajasthan arts and culture.

 Capital